nickward13/technical-assessment/index.md

 - What methodology is used - agile?
 Waterfall?
 - How is the team structured?
 - How is the backlog managed?
+- How do you define your development roadmap?
+User stories?
+- How active are end customers in defining features via feedback?

 # Identity
 - How is identity managed?
 Is an external service used, or built in-house?